juanpablogallego/FDP/README.md

 # FDP
-Finite Difference code
+Finite Difference and Elements code

+Finite difference:

-A simple finite difference application for solving hyperbolic ecuations of consevation laws.
+A simple finite difference application for solving hyperbolic equations of consevation laws.

 Grid used:                      So far a equidistant Cartesian grid is generated with arbitraty amount of points in 1, 2                                 and 3 space dimension.